panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 `fetch()` rejects only if a request cannot be made or a response cannot be retrieved.
 Often it happens because of network problems: no internet connection, host not found, the server is not responding.

-Fortunately, `response.ok` property lets you separate successful from bad HTTP response statuses.
+Fortunately, `response.ok` property lets you separate good from bad HTTP response statuses.
 The property is set to `true` only if the response has status from `200` to `299`, inclusive.

 In the above example, the `response.ok` property is `false` because the response has status `404`.